If you want to see me rolling my eyes, all you have to do is put me in front of a typical coffee commercial.

 - Only certain places of origin in the world are suitable for it

-- Harvesting is laborious, done by hand and thus, has a definite “manual labor” value
+- Harvesting is laborious, done by hand and as a result, has a definite “manual labor” value

-Advertising has managed to deeply inculcate us with these facts about Arabica coffees, although few of us know the background story.
-For the ignorant consumer, it’s enough to know that they can purchase an absolute luxury product for 4.25 dollars a pound.
+Not to mention advertising has managed to deeply infiltrate us with these facts about Arabica coffees, though few of us know the background story.
+If you don’t know any better, it could mean purchasing an absolute luxury product for $4.25 a pound.